skyzh/type-exercise-in-rust/README.md

 The lecture evolves around how Rust programmers (like me) build database systems in the Rust programming language.
 We leverage the Rust type system to **minimize** runtime cost and make our development process easier with **safe**, **nightly** Rust.

+In this tutorial, you will learn:

+* How to build an Arrow-like library with strong compile-time type.
+(Day 1 - 3)
+* How to use declarative macros to implement dispatch functions on a non-object-safe trait.
+(Day 4)
+* How to use GAT (generic associated types) and how to vectorize any scalar function with GAT generic parameter.
+(Day 5 - 6)
+* How to use declarative macros to associate things together.
+(Day 7)

 ![Map of Types](map-of-types.png)

 ## See Also...

 ### RisingLight

 [RisingLight](https://github.com/risinglightdb/risinglight) is an OLAP database system for educational purpose.
-Most of the techniques described in this lecture have already been implemented in our educational database system in RisingLight.
+Most of the techniques described in this lecture have already been implemented in our educational database system “RisingLight”.

 ### Databend